 1) Pacman * V3

-The right arete of the boulder yield to determined pocket pulling.
+The right arete of the boulder yields to determined pocket pulling.

 2) Manic Miner ** V2

-Roughly follow the line of the thin crack splitting the wall, using good pockets and holds around it.
+Roughly follow the line of the thin crack splitting the middle of the undercut wall, using good pockets and holds around it to ease the difficulty.

 3) Jet Pac * V1

 At the left end of the horizontal breaks is a large flake line of questionable stability.
 Follow this.

 4) Spectrum ** V2

 The arête at the left end of the wall via some widely spaced jugs.

 Potential for some very hard sit starts to some of the above lines exists, n particular starting beneath Jet Pac and working into the start of Manic Miner